MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/srs-v2-prep.md

 ### Create provisioning packages

-You will use provisioning packages to authenticate to Exchange Server or Skype for Business Server.
+You will use provisioning packages to authenticate to Exchange Server or Office 365.

 ### Admin group management